 If you are coordinating larger scale cargo movements, then this will be essential reading.

-Out Of Gauge (OOG) Cargo MeaningOut of Gauge (OOG) cargo is any cargo that can not be loaded into six-sided shipping containers simply by being too large.
+Out of Gauge (OOG) cargo is any cargo that can not be loaded into six-sided shipping containers simply because it is too large.
 The term is a very loose classification of all cargo with dimensions beyond the maximum 40HC container dimensions.
 That is a length beyond 12.05 meters – a width beyond 2.33 meters – or a height beyond 2.59 meters.

 When dealing with OOG cargoes, undertaking detailed scoping and planning activities is by far the most important action.
 The provision of accurate information to your forwarder is essential.
 So what detail is most helpful?